Ecwid/ecwid-api-docs/includes/_authentication.md

 <aside class="notice">
 This step is omitted if the application is installed from the app details page inside Ecwid Control Panel.
-See details: <a href="#installation-from-hosted-app-details-page">Installation from hosted app details page</a>
+See details: <a href="#install-your-application">Installation from hosted app details page</a>
 </aside>

-###Step 2.
-Ecwid redirects the user back to your application
+### Step 2.
+Ecwid redirects the user back to a return URL

 > Return URLs